Survivorship Clinic for Childhood Cancer Patients

 In the Cancer Survivor Program clinic, your child will be given a thorough screening and health evaluation by our medical staff.
 Your child will leave with a treatment summary that contains your child's treatment history and all medical information that is pertinent to their diagnosis and any late effects they might experience.
 This treatment summary will have recommendations for your child's health-care provider to keep your child as healthy and you as informed as possible in the years following your child's treatment for pediatric cancer.

-To get more information about the Cancer Survivor Program, to find out if you are eligible or to make an appointment to be seen by the program, please call Karen Wilkinson at (206) 987-4752.
+To get more information about the Cancer Survivor Program, to find out if you are eligible or to make an appointment, please call (206) 987-2106.